 Students must submit a final Plan of Study form during the first four weeks of the semester in which the student expects to graduate.
 The major advisor and the department head must sign the form before the Registrar receives it.
 The signatures indicate that the advisor and department head believe that the program meets degree requirements.
 The student’s program is still subject to audit by the degree auditor to insure the student has met all requirements.
 The degree auditor will notify the student if a problem is discovered with the final Plan of Study.

 A minor is available only to a matriculated student currently pursuing a baccalaureate degree.
 While not required for graduation, a minor provides an option for the student who wants an academic focus in addition to a major.
-Unless a higher standard is noted in the description of a specific minor program, completion of a minor requires that a student earn a C (2.0) grade or better in each of the required courses for that minor.
-The same course may be used to meet both major and minor course requirements unless specifically stated otherwise in a major or minor.
-Substitutions are not possible for required courses in a minor.
+Unless a higher standard is noted in the description of a specific minor program, completion of a minor requires that a student earn a ‘C’ (2.0) grade or better in each of the required courses for that minor.
+The same course may be used to meet both major and minor course requirements unless prohibited by the department or program offering the minor as stated in the Undergraduate Catalog.
+Substitutions to minor requirements require the approval of the head or designee of the department or program offering the minor.
+All substitutions for minors in the College of Agriculture, Health, and Natural Resources must be approved at the dean’s level.
+Substitutions for minors in the School of Engineering must be approved at the Dean’s level.
+Substitutions for minors in the School of Fine Arts must be approved by the Director of Advising.
+Substitutions to minor requirements offered by departments or programs in the College of Liberal Arts and Sciences require approval by the department or program and the dean or dean’s designee.
 A plan of study for the minor signed by the department or program head, director, or faculty designee must be submitted to the Office of the Registrar during the first four weeks of the semester in which the student expects to graduate.
 All available minors are listed and described on the Minors page.

 To graduate, candidates must apply to graduate by the due dates specified by the Office of the Registrar.
 Candidates apply through the Student Administration System.
 Additional information pertinent to graduation is available through the Office of the Registrar website.
 This application is essential for graduation.
 Candidates failing to file the application on time may not: (1) be granted a degree on the date expected even though they fulfilled all other requirements for the degree; (2) have their names printed in the Commencement Program; (3) have their names listed in hometown newspapers as graduating; or (4) receive information about and tickets for the Commencement ceremony.